Automotive industry in Argentina: Heavy vehicle production

 Argentina's truck and bus assembly industry is dominated by local subsidiaries of Daimler Truck, Scania AB, and Iveco.
 Industry economists expect production of 19,000 units in 2025, driven by end market growth in energy and agriculture in a country where over 90% of goods are transported by truck.

 Daimler Truck, a commercial vehicle manufacturer spun off from Mercedes-Benz Group in 2021, operates a plant at Virrey del Pino, La Matanza Partido that produces Atego and Accelo light trucks as well as engines and gearboxes.
-In 2024, the company announced plans to build a new USD $110 million production facility at Zárate that would open in Q1 2026.
+In 2024, the company announced plans to build a new US$110 million production facility at Zárate that would open in Q1 2026.

 Scania AB operates the only automotive assembly facility in Argentina outside of the Littoral region.
 The company's plant at Colombres in Tucumán province, which opened in 1976, focuses on truck and bus parts and has 600 employees and 200 contractors.
 The facility exports 100% of its production, primarily to Brazil.

 Iveco, whose acquisition by Tata Motors was announced in August 2025, has operated a commercial vehicle plant at Ferreyra since 1969.
 In November 2024, Iveco enabled Argentina to achieve a key milestone in urban sustainable mobility solutions by delivering the first domestically produced buses powered by compressed natural gas.
 Iveco affiliate FPT Industrial operates an engine and powertrain manufacturing facility at Córdoba that opened in 2012.
 The facility exports 60% of its annual production to markets such as Brazil and Mexico and achieved a milestone in March 2024 by producing engine number 200,000.
 In August 2025, FPT announced an EUR 20 million investment between 2026 and 2030 in its Córdoba facility.

 Motorcycle production

 Honda Motor de Argentina S.A. is the most recent entrant in the country, having launched motorcycle production in 2006 and motor vehicle assembly in 2009.
 The company's plant at Campana in Buenos Aires province now focuses solely on motorcycles after Honda ceased local automobile assembly in 2020.
 The facility has 1,240 employees and produces 150,000 motorcycles annually both for the domestic market and for export throughout Latin America and Africa.
-In August 2024, Honda announced a USD $15 million investment at its Campana plant to export parts to Brazil.
+In August 2024, Honda announced a US$15 million investment at its Campana plant to export parts to Brazil.
 In April 2025, Honda announced that the Campana plant had reached a new milestone by assembling a total of 1.5 million motorcycles.